Sigmmma/c20/src/content/h3/tags/object/item/weapon/readme.md

 | Magazine flags | Description
 |-------|----------
-| wastes rounds when reloaded | When the weapon is reloaded, any round left in the magazine are deleted
+| wastes rounds when reloaded | When the weapon is reloaded, any rounds left in the magazine are deleted
 | every round must be chambered | Unknown, likely used with the shotgun weapon type dropdown to force chambering each shot

 | Fields | Tags/data type | Description